 Terpenes play an important role in the effects of CBD and other cannabis products.
 That’s because they not only contribute their own beneficial effects but can also work in synergy with CBD and other cannabinoids.

 This is known as the cannabis entourage effect: the synergistic relationships between the cannabinoids, terpenes, and other active compounds in cannabis (4).
 In other words, when CBD is taken with other cannabinoids and terpenes, it can have a more significant impact on the body than when it’s taken alone.

-For example, some terpenes, like myrcene, may make it easier for cannabinoids to cross the blood-brain barrier, boosting their effectiveness (5).
+- Some terpenes, like myrcene, may make it easier for cannabinoids to cross the blood-brain barrier, boosting their effectiveness (5)

-Myrcene may also enhance the pain-relieving effects of CBD by stimulating the release of our body’s very own opioids (6).
-Others, like alpha-pinene, beta-caryophyllene, and limonene may counteract the impaired short-term memory and other cognitive dysfunction caused by THC.
+- Alpha-pinene, beta-caryophyllene, and limonene may counteract the impaired short-term memory and other cognitive dysfunction caused by THC

 Common CBD Terpenes & Their Effects

 The most common terpenes found in both cannabis and CBD products include: (4)

 |Alpha-pinene||Anti-inflammatory, anticancer, antifungal, anti-anxiety (7)||Fresh, piney||Pine trees, rosemary, basil|